dortania/OpenCore-Install-Guide/AMD/zen.md

 ### Enable

 * Above 4G decoding(**This must be on, if you can't find the option then add `npci=0x2000` to boot-args.
-Do not have both this option and npci enabled at the same time**)
+Do not have both this option and npci enabled at the same time.
+If you are on a Gigabyte/Aorus B450/B550 motherboard, enabling this option may create drivers and/or boot failures even on other OSes, if it does happen then disable this option and enable npci instead**)
 * EHCI/XHCI Hand-off
 * OS type: Windows 8.1/10 UEFI Mode
 * SATA Mode: AHCI